MicrosoftDocs/quantum-docs-pr/articles/quickstarts/qrng.md

 uid: microsoft.quantum.quickstarts.qrng
 ---

-# Quickstart: Implement a Quantum Random Number Generator in Q\#
+# Tutorial: Implement a Quantum Random Number Generator in Q\#

 A simple example of a quantum algorithm written in Q# is a quantum random number generator.
 This algorithm leverages the nature of quantum mechanics to produce a random number.